drmonkeysee/ecs-scheduler/README.md

 }
 ```

-The environment override allows us to tell our test-task to perform queue processing instead of sleeping (in practice you would likely just have a different task definition and docker image as opposed to using env modes like this).
+The environment override allows us to tell our test-task to perform queue processing instead of sleeping (in practice you would likely have a different task definition and docker image as opposed to using env modes like this but this is just an example).
 The important point here is the `trigger` field.
 A trigger _must_ specify a `type`, other fields are specific to the type and will be consumed by the trigger implementaton in scheduld.

 ```sh
 > curl -i http://localhost:5000/jobs/queue-test